-In the winter, the grey-brown hues of the Flow Country disguise the incredible diversity of plant life it is home to.
-This living landscape explodes in colour in the spring and summer, with lots of fascinating plants to discover.
+In the winter, the grey-brown hues of the Flow Country disguise the incredible range of plant life it is home to.
+In spring and summer this living landscape explodes in colour, with lots of fascinating plants to discover.

 Some of the most eye-catching plants on the bog, these bright flowers attract a variety of insects.